-In addition, an external interrupt causes the processor to exit the implementation-dependent-optimized state if either (1) the interrupt would be delivered to software (e.g., if HLT had been executed instead of MWAIT); or (2) ECX[0] = 1.
-Implementation-specific conditions may result in an interrupt causing the processor to exit the implementation-dependent-optimized state even if interrupts are masked and ECX[0] = 0.
+In addition, an external interrupt causes the processor to exit the implementation-dependent-optimized state either (1) if the interrupt would be delivered to software (e.g., as it would be if HLT had been executed instead of MWAIT); or (2) if ECX[0] = 1.
+Software can execute MWAIT with ECX[0] = 1 only if CPUID.05H:ECX[bit 1] = 1.
+(Implementation-specific conditions may result in an interrupt causing the processor to exit the implementation-dependent-optimized state even if interrupts are masked and ECX[0] = 0.)